 On June 10, after an artillery preparation, 1st Battalion Pz.Lehr.Rgt 901 goes on the attack and managed to seize St. Peter, repelling the English 8th Battalion Durham and Nottinghamshire (Sherwood Rangers) Yeomanry.
 In the process, these cons attack, supported by the Lancers 24th and by fire from allied warships: the British are again in the village but fail to reject totally the Germans still hold its southeastern part .

 The 4th Battalion The Lincolnshire Regiment (of the 146th Brigade of the 49th Infantry Division) reinforces the 8th Battalion Durham Light Infantry Regiment in St. Peter.
 When the Germans begin the implementation of a new more southerly line of defense, the English attempt acknowledgment south but two Universal Carriers 4th of Lincolnshire are lost under mortar fire in the town.

 On 18 June, when Saint-Pierre was still not entirely under British control, a new offensive was launched to seize the entire commune and the open land to the south.
 This time, it is the 10th Battalion Durham Light Infantry Regiment (70th brigade of the 49th Infantry Division) that must seize Saint-Pierre.
-The offensive, directed to Tilly-sur-Seulles, was a success for the British who liberated the two neighboring communes on 19 June and forced the Panzer Lehr to retreat further south.
+The offensive, directed to Tilly-sur-Seulles, was a success for the British who liberated Saint-Pierre on 17 June.